Murder of Rebecca Riley: Attempts at intervention

 Riley was enrolled in preschool in January 2006, where school faculty quickly grew concerned about her wellbeing.
 She displayed symptoms of overmedication: she had a tremor in her hand and appeared "lethargic" and "unsteady on her feet," shaking so severely that she could not use stairs or exit the school bus without an adult's help.
 The Depakote caused her to constantly need to urinate.
 The school nurse noted the girl was weak and not particularly resistant, describing her as being like "a floppy doll."
 One teacher noted that Riley would become more attentive and lively around 2 PM, "using words and attempting activities," and suspected this was around the time the girl's medication was wearing off.
-None of the faculty noticed mood or behavioral symptoms consistent with signal pediatric bipolar disorder or ADHD; by contrast, some testified that Riley was "a very sweet little girl."
+None of the faculty noticed mood or behavioral symptoms consistent with pediatric bipolar disorder or ADHD; by contrast, some testified that Riley was "a very sweet little girl."

 School faculty tried to share their concerns with Riley's parents, but had little success.
 Michael did not go to the girl's preschool, and while Carolyn was reachable by phone, she showed up infrequently.
 She reportedly dismissed concerns about Riley's behavior, saying the girl had been sleeping poorly.
 Officials noted that Carolyn had a flat affect, spoke in monotone, and regularly appeared lethargic herself, leading some to suspect Carolyn was also overmedicated.
 Despite their concerns, the school did not file a report with DSS.

 In February 2006, Kifuji began transitioning Riley from Zyprexa to Seroquel (quetiapine).

 A social worker from South Bay Mental Health Services began treating Riley and her sister Kaitlynne at the family's apartment in May 2006.
 Upon arrival, the children were frequently asleep; while she worked with them, she noted that both girls were too weak to draw with a crayon.
 The social worker also noted that Carolyn appeared sluggish, "drugged out," and frequently neglected the children, once failing to clean a puddle of urine off the floor.
 Like the preschool faculty, the social worker did not observe any mood or behavioral symptoms in Riley that would require pharmaceutical treatment.